ctcl-bregis/infowiki/README.md

 # NetWiki
-NetWiki is a plain and basic web-based wiki software.
+NetWiki is a basic web-based wiki application.

 ## Requirements
 NetWiki was developed with Python 3.12.